wingemo/wingemo/README.md

 </div>

-🌱 I’m currently exploring JavaScript
+🌱 I’m currently exploring JavaScript (Full Stack)

 <!--
 **wingemo/wingemo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.